28 Feb 9 Ways for Improving Your Website Speed

 JPEG is seen as the best format for images because it is compressed and works best with images that contain many color pellets.
 They work best with large images such as photo grams and much more.

-PNG has a transparency percentage and should be used for small images such as images in menu, category etc.
+PNG has a transparency percentage and should be used for small images such as images in the menu, category etc.

 GIFs are best when dealing with animated images but make sure it is used when dealing with very small images like icons, flags etc.